qgis/QGIS-Documentation/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

    .. contents::
       :local:

-QGIS has various capabilities for editing OGR, SpatiaLite, PostGIS, MS SQL Server and Oracle Spatial vector layers and tables.
+QGIS has various capabilities for editing OGR, SpatiaLite, PostgreSQL, MS SQL Server and Oracle Spatial vector layers and tables.
 They can be of 2D or 3D geometry type.